Notifications are alerts which get sent to your app users. In this Bubble tutorial, we'll learn how to set up

 Read — to denote whether the notification has been read by the recipient or not.

 User — to save the User who has been assigned this notification.

-You can customize these fields as per your requirement.
+You can customize these fields and add more fields if required.

 Once you’ve created a new notification entry, all that is left is for us to display these notifications.

 Displaying the notifications

 You can add a bell icon or any button that you feel a user should click on to view their notifications.
 I’ve added a small bell icon in my app where I want the users to click to view their notifications.